Get stories and expert advice on all things related to college and parenting.

 Treat yourself and your student to a social media break.
 During this time, read books.
 Play board games.
 Go outside together on a clear night and count the stars.
 You'll renew your connection with yourself and one another instead of feeling anxious or triggered by the goings-on in the rest of the world.

 Few things help a returning student shed the stress of last semester like a good shoulder rub!
-Consider inviting your student to take a trip to the spa together.
+Consider inviting your student to take a trip to the spa together or buy some at-home massage gear.
 You can make it one of their holiday gifts, or you might even make it a goal to learn this ancient healing art together.
-As you gain skill, you may both find you’ve found a new hobby, or even something you could pursue as a side gig!
+As you gain skill, you may both find you’ve found a new hobby, or even something you could pursue as a side gig.
+Either way, you'll both find yourselves more relaxed by the end of it!

 No need to shell out for a professional pedicure.
 Buy a new kitty litter pan and some nail care supplies from your local dollar store.
 Sprinkle rose petals and Epsom salts in the tub for a relaxing soak.